OakLabsInc/oak/docs/start-building.md

     # install dependencies
     npm install

-    # rebuilds native modules for oak
+    # optional - rebuilds native modules for oak if you have them
     ./node_modules/.bin/oak-rebuild .

 ## **Running Locally**